lyteword/chspurgeon-tod/volume-2/psalm-47.md

 **Verse 4.**

-1\.God is willing to choose our inheritance for us in time and eternity.
+1\.
+God is willing to choose our inheritance for us in time and eternity.

-2\.His choice is better than ours—the excellency of Jacob.
+2\.
+His choice is better than ours—the excellency of Jacob.

-3\.He will leave us to the consequences of our own choice.
+3\.
+He will leave us to the consequences of our own choice.

-4\.He will help us in obtaining that which he chooses for us. *G. R.*
+4\.
+He will help us in obtaining that which he chooses for us. *G. R.*

 **Verse 5.** The ascension.
 Its publicity, solemnity, triumph, joy.
 Who went up.
 Where he went up.
 To what he went up.
 For what purpose.
 With what result.